Descent of Inanna into the Underworld: Epigraphic reconstruction

-Main characters of the work
+Characters

-Inanna Ishtar
+Inanna/Ishtar

 Inanna (also known as Ishtar in Akkadian) is a prominent deity in the Mesopotamian pantheon, identified as the "Lady of Heaven" in Sumerian texts.
 Inanna is the daughter of Sîn (Nanna in Sumerian), the moon god, and his wife Nikkal.
 Her siblings include the sun god Shamash (Utu in Sumerian) and Ereshkigal, her older sister.
 Inanna is a goddess with a multifaceted nature.
 She is the goddess of love, fertility, war, grain, and prosperity.
 She is also associated with prostitution and other taboo practices such as sex change, deformity, and disguises.
 Her domain is so vast that she seems to embody the characteristics of several goddesses that appeared and disappeared throughout Mesopotamian history.
 Additionally, she is the goddess who elevates kings and unites with them in a sacred marriage to ensure their prosperity.

 Inanna is depicted as a conquering and vindictive goddess in the context of the mythological narrative of Descent of Inanna into the Underworld and other related stories such as Inanna and Bilulu.
 As a principle of movement and dynamism, she appears to represent an intermediate character between life and death.
 She traverses the celestial and terrestrial realms, exemplified by her capacity to unlock the portals of the Underworld and her proclivity to unleash the dead upon the living.
 To Enlil, Nanna, or Enki, she manifests as an impetuous and reckless deity.
 Enki is not averse to remarking upon the incongruity of the goddess's eccentricity, fantasy, or lunacy.

 Additionally, Inanna is a goddess who has no husband but is associated with numerous lovers.
 These lovers, in contact with her, transform and subsequently perish.
 This is corroborated by the passage from the Epic of Gilgamesh where Gilgamesh refuses to be seduced by Ishtar (referred to as "princess" in the narrative).
 He safeguards himself against her affections and censures her for having caused only misery to her lovers, whose list he then enumerates, commencing with Tammuz.